SMWlDreams/MineSweeperJE/README.md

 Flagged tiles will no longer be overridden when they are clicked in the playback (if you flagged a tile and then clicked the tile accidentally during the game, the flag would be overridden by whatever was under the tile in the playback).

-You can once agian import old settings.cfg files to newer version of the application without your settings being reset.
+You can once again import old settings.cfg files to newer version of the application without your settings being reset.